 While slight fluctuations in body temperature throughout the day are normal, a spinal cord injury (SCI) may prevent areas below the level of injury from cooling off or warming up as it typically would.

 Signals between the brain and areas innervated below the level of injury may not be able to get past the site of injury.
 As a result, individuals may lose sensation below their level of injury, which can make it difficult for your brain to understand when the body is too cold or warm.
-Your body’s ability to regulate temperate is known as thermoregulation.
+Your body’s ability to regulate temperature is known as thermoregulation.

 This article will explain how spinal cord injury (SCI) can affect thermoregulation and what you can do to better manage your body temperature.

 How Does Spinal Cord Injury Affect Body Temperature Regulation?

 Normally, your body produces sweat to cool down.
 Conversely, you’ll get goosebumps and start shivering to conserve heat and warm up.
 However, after a spinal cord injury, areas below the level of injury may not be able to regulate body temperature like they did prior to the injury.

 Messages between the brain and areas below the level of injury may have trouble getting past the site of injury.
 As a result, the brain may not receive sensory input from the areas below your level of injury and will struggle to send the necessary commands to regulate body temperature.

 The hypothalamus plays a large role in thermoregulation by controlling body temperature.
 Hot and cold signals travel to the hypothalamus, which uses the information to activate or inhibit the sympathetic nervous system.

 The sympathetic nervous system is responsible for controlling your fight-or-flight response.
 When activated, it will accelerate heart rate, increase blood flow, and trigger the adrenal glands to produce sweat to regulate body temperature.